UNINETTSigma2/documentation/quick/gettingstarted.md

 ## Development environment

-Abel, Stallo and Fram runs CentOS Linux distributions as operating system.
+Abel, Stallo, Fram and Saga run CentOS Linux distributions as operating system.
 The machines can run C/C++ or Fortran OpenMP and MPI applications, and depending on the machine, various open-source and third party applications.
 The Programming Environment page has more information about third-party applications.

 ### Unix CLI